 - Eligible psychiatrists intending to apply for the bursary are invited to email us:

-- A statement of no more than 500 words setting out your reasons for wanting to attend the conference, the ways in which attendance would benefit your career, development or practice, and how you might share the learning experience to others
+- A statement of no more than 500 words setting out your reasons for wanting to attend the conference, the ways in which attendance would benefit your career, development or practice, and how you will share the learning experience to others

 - An estimate of funding required

 - An abstract for your proposed workshop, poster or oral presentation